pjw7904/closnet/README.md

 | `-t numOfTiers` or `--tiers numOfTiers` | The number of tiers in the folded-Clos topology, excluding the compute tier 0. |
 | `-p numOfPorts` or `--ports numOfPorts` | The number of ports each switch has in the folded-Clos topology.|
 | `-s tier numOfSouthboundPorts` or `--southbound tier numOfSouthboundPorts` | The number of links to a tier below by specficing the tier and the number of southbound ports per switch. |
+| `--visualize` | A figure of the topology is generated and presented.
+A network is not started with this option.

 ### Running in Experiment Mode